guilsa/news-scraper/readme.md

 # About this Project

-I often get my political news from memeorandum.com.
-When there's a need to learn more about a print or online publication (ie NYT, etc), I love using mediabiasfactcheck.com to check ideology, history, factual accuracy and who they are funded by (very important).
+I often get my mainstream news from memeorandum.com.
+When there's a need to learn more about a publication (ie NYT), I use mediabiasfactcheck.com to check where they skew ideologically, their history, factual accuracy and who they are funded by.
 This app scrapes daily news and media bias information, then cross references this data to user.
 It's a work in progress.
+As a user, you should be able to filter by factual reporting and credibility rating very soon!

 ## Built with

 I decided to prototype this with sqlite, without the use of any ORM.
-SQL is a beautiful technology, we should strive for less abstractions (ie. lets us write raw queries).
-There's also no need for a db type-system at this point.
-So far, it's been an amazing experience.
-But it probably needs to be migrated to MySQL or PostgreSQL sometime so that I learn proper back-end database best-practices like `12-factor`.

-I've [researched](https://gist.github.com/guilsa/0cdd1258c46edf3112b2cc50af03fc8c) some new node.js db tools for this project but have punted on that for now.
+SQL is a wonderful technology.
+Writing raw queries was important to me for this project.
+Also, there was no need for a db type-system at this point.
+I've [researched](https://gist.github.com/guilsa/0cdd1258c46edf3112b2cc50af03fc8c) new node.js db tool options, but have punted on that for now.
 Would consider picking MySQL over PostgreSQL if the available db drivers have nicer and cleaner JS syntax 😋.

 What's being used now:

 - node/express
-- sqlite (better-sqlite3)
+- better-sqlite3
 - scrape-it
 - node-cron
 - create-react-app